zhaoren91/zhaoren.github.io/_pages/activities.md

 * Program committee member of the 24th ACM International Conference on Multimodal Interaction (ICMI), Bangalore, Indian, 11.2022.
 * Program committee member of the 23rd ACM International Conference on Multimodal Interaction (ICMI), Montreal, Canada, 10.2021.
 * Program committee member of the 9th Audio/Visual Emotion Challenge and Workshop@ACM Multimedia (AVEC), Nice, France, 10.2019.

-# Chairs
-* Session chair: AI security and privacy in speech and audio processing, ICASSP, Rhodes, Greece, 2023.

 # Organisation
 * Co-organisation of Summer School: AI for Bio-Medicine in Leibniz AI Lab, 2022.